Liberation546/oneshot-scungus-mod/README.md

+# if you're looking for a download link, its here https://github.com/Liberation546/oneshot-scungus-mod/releases/

 to install, copy the folders to your oneshot installation and replace everything to uninstall, delete everything in your oneshot install and verify integrity of game files